CASH IN ON COST SEGREGATION AND BOUNS DEPRECIATION BEFORE ITS TOO LATE

 Investors are capitalizing on tax laws using cost segregation and bonus depreciation to decrease initial investment and increase the return on equity.

 A cost segregation study is a strategic planning tool that commercial and investment real estate owners can use to increase their cash flow, improve their tax position, and improve their overall after-tax return on investment.

-On average, 20% to 35% of a real estate investment may be reclassified into a tax class lives of 5-, 7-, or 15- years.
-This means much larger tax deductions for cost recovery are available in the early years of the investment than otherwise would be available with straight line depreciation over 27.5 for residential or 39 years for non-residential.
-This can result in a substantially lower tax liability an increase in after-tax cash flow and return.
+On average, 20% to 35% of a real estate investment may be reclassified into a tax class life of 5-, 7-, or 15- years.
+This means much larger tax deductions for cost recovery are available in the early years of the investment than otherwise would be available with straight-line depreciation over 27.5 for residential or 39 years for non-residential.
+This can result in substantially lower tax liability and an increase in after-tax cash flow and return.